Four Budgeting Methods for Current and Future PAsJun 23, 2022

 There are several budgeting methods to choose from, but in this post, we will review four of the most common ones.
 I encourage you to review these different budgeting styles, and choose one that you think would best fit you and your life!

 With this method, you decide a certain percentage of your income that you want to use to pay yourself first in areas such as paying off debt and saving and investing for your future.

 There’s an excellent simple read book called “The Richest Man in Babylon”, and the premise of the book is to pay yourself first before paying others with your hard-earned money.

 So many current and future physician assistants will spend their money first, then try to pay off debt and save and invest with the leftovers.
 However, this makes it very difficult to build wealth over time.
 If you instead ensure that you’re paying yourself first, you’re able to build wealth much faster over time.

-With this method, you may decide to pay off your student loan debt along with other debt such as a mortgage, as well as save and invest in retirement accounts and / or your HSA account if you qualify to have one, then use the residual funds to spend on what you wish in life.
+With this method, you may decide to pay off your student loan debt along with other debt such as your car loan, as well as save and invest in retirement accounts and / or your HSA account if you qualify to have one, then use the residual funds to spend on what you wish in life.
 This budget method may seem more freeing and less restrictive to many who aren’t a fan of budgeting down to every single cent of their income.

 The Envelope Budget:

 With this budgeting method, you could have literal, physical envelopes, or virtual envelopes in your bank accounts.
 Within these envelopes, you would allocate a certain dollar amount for how much you want to spend in each category for each month (such as food, entertainment, gas, gifts, travel, etc.).